LegendaryMagma/legendarymagma.github.io/lego.md

 The fake engine pistons do not move up and down in a cool sequence when your lego-technic-42110-land-rover-defender is in Neutral Drive regardless of whether it is pushed along the ground.
 Of course if a real landrover defender with engine on will have the engine parts moving even when in Neutral Drive.

-A couple of great resources for this build include:
+A couple of great resources for this build include the following website and youtube video:

 [lego-technic-42110-land-rover-defender-ultimate-repair-guide](https://racingbrick.com/2020/04/lego-technic-42110-land-rover-defender-ultimate-repair-guide/)